tedivm/stash-docs/Drivers.rst

 FileSystem
 ==========

-The StashFileSystem driver stores each item in a php script, as native php.
+The Filesystem driver stores each item in a php script, as native php.
 Unsurprisingly this is the fastest backend for small to medium sites, as it is just as good as simply including a configuration file (and can even get stored in opcode caches).
 The downside is that clear and purge actions- those which have to recursively scan the cache's filesystem- take extraordinarily long compared to the other drivers.

 * *dirSplit*
     Defines how many subdirectories to divide each key into.
 Larger cache pools run the risk of hitting file system limits on how many files can exist in a directory, so they need to divide the data up.
 Larger numbers can have performance issues, so testing should be done.